Ytrewq13/email-server-ansible/README.md

 server.
 If your mail will be accessed at `mail.mydomain.xyz` then the line should read `domain: mydomain.xyz`

+### Setup Nginx sites

+This stage must be done manually for now!

+* Run the playbook with the `--tags web` option
+  * `$ ansible-playbook -i ./inventory ./main.yml --tags web`
+* SSH to the server and configure a site `mail.mydomain.xyz`
+* Setup `A` and `AAA` DNS records for your mail subdomain
+  * Allow some time for your ISP's DNS servers to update (this can take up to several hours)
+* On the server, run `$ certbot --nginx` and follow the prompts to generate a certificate for your mail site

 ### Run the playbook

 * Open a terminal in this directory
 * `$ ansible-playbook -i ./inventory ./main.yml`
   * You may have to specify `--ask-become-pass` if you get a permission error

+### Setup DNS records

+You will need to setup 3 DNS TXT records for your mail to be routed correctly.
+These are placed in `/root/dns_TXT` by default, one per line